nasa/astrobee/localization/sparse_mapping/import_map.md

     astrobee/devel/lib/sparse_mapping/import_map \
       -input_map map.nvm -output_map map.map

+The nvm file normally stores distorted interest points which are shifted relative to the optical center.
+The import operation unshifts these points, undistorts them, and shifts them relative to unidstored image center, per Astrobee sparse map conventions.

+If the interest points are saved with no shift relative to the optical center (such as done by ``export_map -no_shift), then invoke on importing the ``-no_shift`` option as well.
+The rest of the operations, of undistortion and shifting relative to the undistorted image center will still take place.

 See further down about how to rebuild the imported map.

 # Import an nvm map made with undistorted images